richieippoliti/IntervalScribeAI/README.md

 - Real-time activity logging and summarization
 - Summarize your day with a single click
 - Customizable interval, logging, and display options
+- Modern, clean UI built with CustomTkinter

 ## Technologies Used
 - **Python 3**: Core programming language
-- **Tkinter**: Native Python GUI framework for the desktop interface
+- **CustomTkinter**: Modern Python GUI framework for the desktop interface
 - **pytesseract**: Python wrapper for Tesseract OCR engine
 - **Tesseract OCR**: Open-source OCR engine (must be installed separately)
 - **python-dotenv**: For environment variable management